nggit/php-rot-encoding/README.md

     ?>

 I do not guarantee this to be secure, though.
-Use at your own risk!
+Use it at your own risk!